lars-sh/parent/README.md

 `parent-pom.create-source-directories` handles if the projects source directories shall be created.
 Set to `false` if the folder should not be created.
 Default value is `true`, except for packaging types `pom` and `archetype`.

 `parent-pom.create-travis-yml` handles if the projects `.travis.yml` file should be generated.
-Set to `false` if the file should not be created or overwritten.
-Default value is `true`.
+Set to `true` if the file shall be created or overwritten.
+Default value is `false`.

 `parent-pom.default-sources-folder` is the name if the default source folders to be created.
 Default value is `lombok`.